Creates a new secondary browser window and loads the referenced resource.

 Supported in:

-Same as width but only supported by Netscape and Mozilla-based browsers.
+Same as width.
 Specifies the width of the content area, viewing area of the new secondary window in pixels.
 The innerWidth value includes the width of the vertical scrollbar if present.
 The innerWidth value does not include the sidebar if it is expanded.
 Minimal required value is 100.

 Supported in: